 Commonwealth Roofing can help you find the best solutions to the replacement or repair of your home’s roof.
 When the time comes to repair or replace the roof on your home, there are many options to consider and actions to make.
 Most residential roofs are steep-sloped, though some homes require a low-sloped roof system.Steep-sloped roofing most often consists of one of many types of shingles, though other options include metal, slate, tile, and thatch.
 Considerations include cost, appearance, wind and hail resistance, service-life, dependable performance, and energy efficiency.

 One of the most often overlooked energy considerations is ventilation.
 The attic under a steep roof must be ventilated not only to remove hot air in summer, but, more importantly, moisture in the winter.
 Homes generate a good deal of moisture, especially from kitchens and bathrooms.
 This moisture will rise through the permeable ceiling and insulation of a home, and if it isn’t vented out of the attic it will condense and saturate the insulation rendering it ineffective.
 A properly designed residential roof will include ventilation that is balanced between intake and exhaust.

-Shingles of one type or another are the most commonly used residential roofs.
+Shingles of one type or another are the most commonly used component on residential roofs.
 Shingle manufacturers have made considerable advancements in design and construction to address wind and hail resistance, algae resistance, appearance, and performance.
 If, however, the roof on your home has suffered storm damage, we can work with your insurance company for a fair resolution.

-No matter what your roof is made of or what type of building you have, The Roofers at Commonwealth Roofing have never found a building or structure we couldn’t top.
+No matter what your roof is made of or what type of building you have, The RoofersTM at Commonwealth Roofing have never found a building or structure we couldn’t top.

 What type of roofing project do you have?
 We service but are not limited to the following types of roofs: